top of page

 Grown From Away, reimagines what we discard.
 Born from materials once cast “away,” this piece asks: where is away?
 What becomes of the things we let go?
 In transforming waste into wonder, it reveals the quiet potential of the overlooked, the bloom beneath the burden.
 A meditation on value, memory, nature and renewal, it invites us to consider not just what we throw ‘away’, but what we might grow back in its place.

-The project began in August 2024 and is currently in the final design phase.
+The project was initiated in August 2024 and is currently in the final design phase.
 The team is working closely with Sunnybrook’s construction department to coordinate installation logistics.
-Internal stakeholder consultations are complete, and the artwork is on track for completion by the end of 2025.
+Internal stakeholder consultations are complete, and the artwork is on track for completion by the Spring of 2026.

 Grown From Away: 132” x 72” x 9”